Account Funding

 # Step 1: Include 3D SDK

-The first steps require adding the Intergiro 3D SDK library to your website.
+The first steps require adding the Intergiro 3D SDK library to your application.

 <!DOCTYPE html>